Last Updated on May 22, 2023

 How Much SIM cards in Italy Cost

-For tourists, there are prepaid SIM Cards in Italy that are affordable and ideal for short-term stays.
+Many companies offer prepaid SIM Cards in Italy that are affordable and ideal for short-term stays.

 If you’re staying long-term in Italy, for example studying abroad or moving, prepaid packages may mean you overpay for a SIM card.
 It is likely cheaper for you to sign up for a phone plan and pay-as-you-go.